otrv4/otrv4/otrv4.md

   transmitted value G2b.

 G3b (POINT)
-  Bob's half of the DH exchange to determine G3.
+  Bob's half of the ECDH exchange to determine G3.

 c3 (SCALAR), d3 (SCALAR)
   A zero-knowledge proof that Bob knows the exponent associated with his